Brickell Avenue

-Brickell Avenue is a north–south road that is part of U.S. Route 1, in Miami, Florida, just south of the Miami River.
+Brickell Avenue is a north–south road that is part of U.S. Route 1, in Miami, Florida, and is 1.9 miles southeast of the Miami River.
 North of the Brickell Avenue Bridge, U.S. Route 1 is known as Biscayne Boulevard.
 Brickell Avenue is the main road through the Brickell financial district of Downtown Miami and is considered the Park Avenue of Florida.
 Brickell Avenue is lined with high-rise office buildings and residential condominiums, as well as many banks and restaurants.
 It is also famed for "Millionaire Row's" home to a cluster of Miami's most expensive residences.

 It is a grid plan main north-south thoroughfare through the south part of Miami's central business district.

 Route description

 Brickell Avenue from the Miami River south it continues south-southwest and upon crossing Broadway/SE 15th Street it curves southwest and continues in that direction until it terminates at Southeast 26th Road/Rickenbacker Causeway, becoming South Federal Highway for a short distance (about 1/4 mile) until it becomes South Dixie Highway - US1.
 The portion north of the one-way pair of 7th and 8th Streets carries U.S. Route 41.